 In 1998, the Company began to sell certain products over the Internet.

 In 1999, The Estée Lauder Companies created a new division, ELC Online, to manage online strategies and activities for all brands.
 Also in 1999, the Company acquired Jo Malone, a London-based marketer of prestige skin care and fragrance products, and Stila Cosmetics (Stila was sold in 2006).
-It signed a licensing agreement with handbag designer Kate Spade LLC to develop beauty products (Kate Spade Beauty was discontinued in June 2005).
+In addition, it signed a licensing agreement with handbag designer Kate Spade to develop beauty products (Kate Spade Beauty was discontinued in June 2005).

-In 2000, the Company acquired a majority equity interest in Bumble and bumble LLC, an upscale hair salon and developer, marketer and distributor of quality hair care products.
-(The purchase was completed in 2006.)
+In 2000, the Company acquired a majority equity interest in Bumble and bumble, an upscale hair salon and developer, marketer and distributor of quality hair care products (The purchase was completed in 2006).
 It also acquired gloss.com, an e-commerce beauty website.
 Chanel and Clarins subsequently acquired minority interests (Gloss.com was shut down in 2007).

-In 2004, the Company’s BeautyBank division launched four brands — American Beauty, Flirt!, and good skin, sold exclusively in Kohl’s department stores (American Beauty and Grassroots Research Labs were discontinued in 2014, and the Company ended its relationship with Kohl’s in 2014).
+In 2004, the Company’s BeautyBank division launched four brands — American Beauty, Flirt!, Good Skin Labs and Grassroots Research Labs, sold exclusively in Kohl’s department stores (American Beauty and Grassroots Research Labs were discontinued in 2014, and the Company ended its relationship with Kohl’s in 2014).
 In 2004, the Company also signed a licensing agreement with Sean John, the fashion house led by Sean "Diddy" Combs in 2004 and with real estate mogul Donald J. Trump for Donald Trump, The Fragrance (Donald Trump, The Fragrance was discontinued in 2007, and Sean John was discontinued in 2012).

 In 2005, the Company signed a license with the Italian design house Missoni and with designer Tom Ford to develop fragrances (Missoni was discontinued in 2011).

 In 2006, BeautyBank introduced Daisy Fuentes and signed an agreement with Coach to develop fragrance and related products (Daisy Fuentes was discontinued in 2010, and our license agreement with Coach expired in June 2015).

-In 2010, The Estée Lauder Companies acquired Smashbox Beauty Cosmetics Inc., a dynamic Hollywood photo studio-inspired prestige cosmetic brand based in Los Angeles.
+In 2010, The Estée Lauder Companies acquired Smashbox, a dynamic Hollywood photo studio-inspired prestige cosmetic brand based in Los Angeles.
 The Company also closed the global wholesale distribution of the Prescriptives brand, although select products remain available for sale online at prescriptives.com.